rexthompson/DATA-512-Final-Project/README.md

 ## Data Retrieval and Cleaning

 Data retrieval and cleaning are important parts of any project; however, I kept these steps out of the Jupyter Notebook so as to not clutter the analysis.
-Instead, you will find the code for these steps in this repository's [/code](/code) directory.
+Instead, you will find the code for these steps in this repository's [code/](/code) directory.

 The following includes details on these steps and instructions on how to use the data retrieval and cleaning steps if you wish to reproduce or extend my analysis.

 ### Data Retrieval

+#### Transaction Data

 At the time of this project the Transaction data API limited requests to no more than seven days at a time.
 Thus, I wrote a few functions in R to automate the process of downloading the Transaction data in seven-day chunks over the period of interest.